FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/format.md

 \[ FORMAT = { string } \]

 Indicates the file format of the communication area for an exit list.
-The possible values are 1, 2 C, T, J or X, where <span class="code">1 </span>is the default.
+The possible values are 1, 2 C, T, J or X, where 1 is the default.

-**Example**
+****Example****

 ```
 PARM LRECL = nnnn, FORMAT=X
 SEND STATE = CDHKTX